Jimmy Mackin

 Yes, some FSBOs will be downright hostile.
 They’ll practically drop the phone when you mention “agent.”

 That’s okay.
 Not everyone’s a match.
-But sometimes the hardest nuts to crack are the ones who become your biggest success stories once they realize not all agents are created equal.
+But sometimes the hardest nuts to crack are the ones who become your biggest success stories once they realize not all real estate professionals are created equal.

 Quick Tip